bjornharrtell/extjs/docs/guides/command/README.md

 # Introduction to Sencha Cmd

-Sencha Cmd is a cross-platform command line tool that provides many automated tasks around the full life-cycle of your applications, from generating a new project to deploying an application to production.
+Sencha Cmd is a cross-platform command line tool that provides many automated tasks around the full life-cycle of your applications from generating a new project to deploying an application to production.

 {@img sencha-command-128.png}

-Sencha Cmd provides a collection of powerful, time-saving features that are designed to work together and in conjunction with the Sencha Ext JS and Sencha Touch frameworks.
+Sencha Cmd provides a collection of powerful time-saving features that work together and in conjunction with the Sencha Ext JS and Sencha Touch frameworks.
 Sencha Cmd provides the following capabilities:

- - Code generation tools to generate entire applications and extend those applications with new MVC components.
+ - Code Generation Tools: Code generation tools to generate entire applications and extend those applications with new MVC components.
- - A framework-aware, JavaScript compiler that knows the semantics of Sencha frameworks and can produce minimal footprint builds from your source.
+ - JS Compiler: A framework-aware, JavaScript compiler that knows the semantics of Sencha frameworks and can produce minimal footprint builds from your source.
 In the future, the compiler will optimize many of the high-level semantics provided by Sencha frameworks to reduce load time of your applications.
+ - Web Server: Provides a lightweight web server that serves files from localhost.
- - Native packaging to convert your Sencha Touch application into a first-class, mobile application that has access to device functionality and can be distributed in App Stores.
+ - Packaging: Native packaging to convert a Sencha Touch application into a first-class, mobile application that has access to device functionality and can be distributed in App Stores.
+ - Management System: Distributed package management system for easy integration of packages (such as Ext JS Themes) created by others or from the Sencha Package Repository.
+ - Build Scripts: Generated build script for applications and packages with "before" and "after" extension points so you can customize the build process to fit your specific needs.
- - Powerful code selection tools for tuning what is included in your application's final build, determine common code across pages and partition shared code into "packages" - all using high-level set operations to get builds exactly as you want them.
+ - Tuning Tools: Powerful code selection tools for tuning what is included in your application's final build, determine common code across pages and partition shared code into "packages" - all using high-level set operations to get builds exactly as you want them.
- - Workspace management to assist in sharing code between pages or applications.
+ - Workspace Management: Assists in sharing frameworks, packages and custom code between applications.
- - Image extraction to convert CSS3 features (such as border-radius and linear-gradient) into sprites for legacy browsers.
+ - Image Capture: Converts CSS3 features (such as border-radius and linear-gradient) into sprites for legacy browsers.
- - Flexible configuration system that enables defaults to be specified for command options at the application or workspace level or across all workspaces on a machine.
+ - Flexible Configuration System: Enables defaults to be specified for command options at the application or workspace level or across all workspaces on a machine.
- - Robust logging to help you understand the inner workings of commands and facilitate troubleshooting.
+ - Logging: Robust logging to help you understand the inner workings of commands and facilitate troubleshooting.
- - Integration with Apache Ant.
+ - Third-party Software: Sencha Cmd includes a compatible version of Compass, Sass, and Apache Ant.
- - Code generation hooks that can be specific to one page or shared by all pages in the workspace, for example, to check coding conventions or guidelines as new models are generated).
+ - Code Generation Hooks: Can be specific to one page or shared by all pages in the workspace, for example, to check coding conventions or guidelines as new models are generated).